 Art Phillips is a multi-award winning composer, including two Emmy Awards plus gold & platinum RIAA record awards.
 He has scored over 1,500 hours of original music for broadcast television series, films and documentaries.
 Phillips is also the owner, director and executive producer of 101 Music Pty Ltd®.
-His scoring credits include the original music to Missing Persons Unit, Outback House, Neighbours, Made in China, The Flying Vet, Pirate Islands: The Lost Treasure of Fiji, Catalyst, Santa Barbara, Dead Tired, Signal One, The Secret Lives of Sleepwalkers, Sher Mountain Mystery, Bullet Down Under and Fatal Bond.
+His scoring credits include the original music to Missing Persons Unit, Outback House, Neighbours, Made in China, The Flying Vet, Pirate Islands: The Lost Treasure of Fiji, Catalyst, Santa Barbara, Ironman Australia doco series, Dead Tired, The Secret Lives of Sleepwalkers, Reprisal, Signal One, Bullet Down Under, Sher Mountain Mystery and Fatal Bond.

-Beginning his music career in the early 70s as guitarist in Los Angeles, Art made a name for himself as one of LA’s top recording session guitarists, working and performing with the likes of Barry Manilow, Minnie Riperton, Burl Ives, The Carpenters television specials (NBC), Dory Previn, Demis Roussos, The Lettermen, Ron Seggi, and a long list of television series and feature film soundtracks.
+Beginning his music career in the mid-70s as guitarist in Los Angeles, Art made a name for himself as one of LA’s top recording session guitarists, working and performing with the likes of Barry Manilow, Minnie Riperton, Burl Ives, The Carpenters television specials (NBC), The Love Boat (score recordings and on-camera appearances), Dory Previn, Demis Roussos, The Lettermen, Burl Ives, Ron Seggi, and a long list of television series and feature film soundtracks.

-Art’s early composition credits include writing incidental music for the US television series The Love Boat, penning the top 10 R&B single Here We Go for recording artist Minnie Riperton, and the Motown Records release Now That I Have You for recording artist Teena Marie from the album Lady T. Both Here We Go and Now That I Have You have been re-recorded and sampled by a multitude of Rap and R&B recording artists, and have continued to achieve chart action and record sales.
+Art’s early composition credits include writing incidental music for the US television series The Love Boat, penning the top 10 R&B single Here We Go for recording artist Minnie Riperton, and the Motown Records release Now That I Have You for recording artist Teena Marie from the album Lady T. Both Here We Go and Now That I Have You have been re-recorded and sampled by a multitude of Rap and R&B recording artists including The Roots, A~Z, and others, and continue to achieve chart positions and record sales.

-Phillips is the music composer of over 60 successful production music albums for companies such as Sonoton, FirstCom Music, 5Alarm Music, Universal Production Music, One Music, Bruton, Chappell Recorded Music Library, Groovers Music Library, Access Music, and EVO.
-He is also the composer of 28 album releases for his own production music label 101 Music Pty Ltd®, now with over 50 album releases in the 101 Music catalogue.
+Phillips is the music composer of over 64 successful production music albums for companies such as FirstCom Music, Sonoton, 5Alarm Music, Universal Production Music, Bruton, Chappell Recorded Music Library, One Music, Groover’s Music Library, Access Music, and EVO.
+He is also the composer of 30 album releases for his own production music label 101 Music Pty Ltd®, now with over 53 album releases in the 101 Music catalogue.

 Awards & Nominations